eclipse-iceoryx/iceoryx/doc/design/chunk_header.md

 payloadOffset = sizeof(ChunkHeader);
 ```

-2. No custom header and payload alignment exceeds the `ChunkHeader` alignment, which means the payload is either adjacent to the `ChunkHeader` or there is a padding with at least the size of `ChunkHeader` in front of the payload and therefore enough space to store the `back-offset`
+2. No custom header and payload alignment exceeds the `ChunkHeader` alignment, which means the payload is either adjacent to the `ChunkHeader` or there is a padding with at least the size of `ChunkHeader` alignment in front of the payload and therefore enough space to store the `back-offset`

 ```
 headerEndAddress = addressof(chunkHeader) + sizeof(chunkHeader);